Thermodynamics of exponential Kolmogorov-Nagumo averages: Exponential Kolmogorov-Nagumo averages

 \section{Exponential Kolmogorov-Nagumo averages}

-Our line of inquire focuses on systems governed by constraints that can be expressed in terms of non-linear averages.
+Our line of inquiry focuses on systems governed by constraints that can be expressed in terms of non-linear averages.
 A natural extension of linear (arithmetic) averages is the \textit{Kolmogorov-Nagumo average}~\cite{Kolmogorov1930388,Nagumo193071}

 where $f$ is a continuous injective function.
 Without loss of generality, we focus on cases where $f$ is an increasing function.
 Note that the average is invariant to affine transformations of the function $f(x) \mapsto f_{a,b}(x) = a f(x) + b$, i.e., $\langle X \rangle_f = \langle X \rangle_{f_{a,b}}$.